Synbiotic to Attenuate Resorption of the Skeleton (STARS)

 View Marcus Institute researchers leading the Synbiotic to Attenuate Resorption of the Skeleton (STARS)

-Photo of Shivani Sahni, PhD at the Hinda and Arthur Marcus Institute for Aging Research in Boston, MA
+Photo of Shivani Sahni, Associate Scientist at the Hinda and Arthur Marcus Institute for Aging Research in Boston, MA

 Shivani Sahni, PhD